keu/docs/software/runtime-release-notes.md

 Astro Runtime is a Docker image built and published by Astronomer that extends the Apache Airflow project to provide a differentiated data orchestration experience.
 This document provides a summary of changes made to each available version of Astro Runtime.
 Note that some changes to Runtime might be omitted based on their availability in Astronomer Software.

-For instructions on how to upgrade, read [Upgrade Airflow on Astronomer Software](manage-airflow-versions.md).
+For upgrade instructions, see [Upgrade Airflow on Astronomer Software](manage-airflow-versions.md).
 For general product release notes, go to [Software release notes](release-notes.md).
-If you have any questions or a bug to report, reach out to [Astronomer support](https://support.astronomer.io).
+If you have any questions or a bug to report, contact [Astronomer support](https://support.astronomer.io).

 ## Astro Runtime 6.0.1